-The MA Professional Practice in Dance Technique Pedagogy is a highly flexible postgraduate qualification designed for newly qualified or experienced dance teachers working in and beyond schools.
-This is a low residency programme using on-line / distance learning, with the opportunity to visit Middlesex University's London campus.
-The programme has been developed especially to allow you to continue working, integrating your professional expertise with academic learning.
+This is a highly flexible online Distance Education MA designed for newly qualified or experienced dance teachers working in and beyond schools.
+The course has been developed especially to allow you to continue working, integrating your professional practice and expertise with academic learning.

-Developed in collaboration with The Imperial Society of Teachers of Dancing (ISTD), our course begins by reflecting on your prior learning before supporting you to explore a chosen area of dance technique teaching in more depth leading to the development of a major work-based learning project.
+This course was developed in collaboration with The Imperial Society of Teachers of Dancing (ISTD) and caters for all genres of dance technique teaching.
+You begin by reflecting on prior learning before being supported to explore a chosen area of dance technique teaching in more depth that, in turn, leads to a major work-based learning project.
 Delivered part-time through distance learning, we ensure that you are able to develop as a practitioner and maintain your work commitments while you study.

-This course is divided into three modules with flexibility to pay per module and complete each phase in a timeframe that works with and around your professional commitments and individual ambitions:
+This MA programme is rooted in reflective practice – the course enables you to use your existing skills and knowledge, and find ways to explore your current practice.
+The course is divided into three modules with flexibility to pay per module and complete each phase in a time frame that works with and around your professional commitments and individual ambitions.

-In this module you will choose an area of dance pedagogy to research in depth and explore any existing work related to your chosen subject.
-This is a chance for you to not only explore your own work but to look at the work of other practitioners and researchers and explore new paths for your practice.
+this module you will choose an area of your practice to research in depth and explore any existing work related to your chosen subject.
+This is a chance for you to explore your own work and to look at the work of other practitioners and researchers and explore new paths for your practice.